 Easy mini jam tarts are just that, easy and quick.
 20 minutes from start to finish, these bite sized treats are incredibly delicious.

-This is actually the same pastry recipe as the one I used in the Egg free Apple Pie.
+By the way this is the same pastry recipe as the one I used in the Apple Pie.
 In fact, this recipe was created, when I was making an apple pie and had a bit of leftover pastry.
 So, I pressed out the pastry into a 24-Cup Mini Muffin Pan, filled it with a bit of jam, and baked it for 15 minutes.
 The result was cute little jam tarts, eaten even before it had the chance to reach the cooling rack.

-Any flavour of jam is fine to use, but I feel that Smooth Apricot jam really gives a traditional flavour to these tarts.
-Most important…don’t ever be tempted to overfill the jam in the unbaked pastry,never ever, not ever.
-Otherwise the jam will overflow during baking and all your jam tarts will be a soggy, sticky mess of jam.
+Any flavour of jam is fine to use, but I love using Smooth Apricot jam as it really gives a traditional flavour to these tarts.
+Most important…don’t ever be tempted to overfill the jam in the unbaked pastry.
+Doing this will cause the jam to overflow during baking and all the jam tarts will be a soggy, sticky mess of jam.
 Just add a quarter teaspoon or less into each case.
 Basically the jam should fill just under 3/4 in the unbaked pastry.

 To make the neat little pastry cases, simply roll the pastry into little balls, place into mini muffin tin and press down gently with a rounded like kitchen tool. here I used the backend of my old pastry brush.
 It has that perfect knob like ‘feature’ which fits perfectly into the mini muffin tin and presses out the dough evenly.